 (a) A member may transfer its financial interests in the cooperative unless the transfer is restricted by the organic rules.
-A restriction on the member's right to transfer its financial interest may not be manifestly unreasonable.
+Any A restriction on the members' member's right to transfer its financial interest shall may not be manifestly unreasonable.

 1 (b) The transferee of a member's financial interest has, to the extent transferred, 2 the right to share in the allocation of surplus, profits, or losses and to receive the distributions to 3 the member transferring the interest.
-4 (c) The transferee may not become a member upon transfer of a member's 5 financial rights unless it is admitted as a member by the cooperative.
-6 (d) Subject to Section 901, a member transferring the interest continues to have 7 the power to exercise its governance rights in the cooperative unless otherwise provided in the 8 organic rules.
+4 (c) The transferee shall may not become a member upon transfer of a member's 5 financial rights unless it is admitted as a member by the cooperative.
+6 (d) Subject to Section 901, the a member transferring the interest shall continue 7 continues to have the power to exercise its governance rights in the cooperative unless otherwise 8 provided in the organic rules.
 9 (e) A cooperative need not give effect to a transfer under this Section until the 10 cooperative has notice of the transfer.
-11 (f) A transfer of a member's financial interest in violation of a restriction on 12 transfer contained in the organic rules is ineffective as to a person having notice of the restriction 13 at the time of transfer.
-14 (g) Unless otherwise provided by the organic rules, the granting of a security 15 interest in the financial interest by a member is not considered a transfer for purposes of this 16 Section.
-17 Reporter's Note 18 19 20 21 Although the balance of this Note is far more important, the Reporter first notes that as a matter of style he much prefers "shall" in this Section rather than "may" which appears in this "styled" draft.
-22 23 24 25 26 This Section (and article) is based on unincorporated organizational law.
+11 (f) A transfer of a members member's financial interest in violation of a 12 restriction on transfer contained in the organic rules is ineffective as to a person having notice of 13 the restriction at the time of transfer.
+14 (g) Unless otherwise provided by the organic rules, the granting of a security 15 interest in the financial interest by a member shall is not be considered a transfer for purposes of 16 this Section.
+17 Reporter's Note 18 19 20 Although the balance of this Note is far more important, the Reporter first notes that as a matter of style he much prefers "shall" in this Section rather than "may" which appears in this "styled" draft.
+21 22 23 24 25 26 This Section (and article) is based on unincorporated organizational law.
 For purposes of the 2005 Annual Meeting it remains unchanged; however, that should not be interpreted as a Drafting Committee decision to confirm this language.
 There was much concern expressed about the intent, operation, and drafting of this Article.
 As stated in the Reporter's Notes to other sections the confusion is definitionally rooted.
 At least to some extent, any ambiguity in the current draft reflects overlapping use of the terms in the industry.